SilkRose/Pony/archive/blogs/census-consensus.md

 I wanted this whole project to be as collaborative as I could get from the very start.
 I didn't want to arbitrarily decide anything unless it was absolutely necessary.
 This is why the Discord group was made before any code had even been written.

-The first thing I coded for the project was the database SQL statements, over a thousand lines of create, delete, update, insert SQL.
-Once I got the table creation statements done, [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) helped me with fixing the table designs.
+The first thing I coded for the project was the database SQL, over a thousand lines of create, delete, update, and insert SQL statements.
+Once I got the table creation done, [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) helped me with fixing the table designs.
 He says he didn't help with this event, but he did help with this in the very beginning.

 The original plan for the code was for myself to code the back end server stuff, while [meadowsys](https://www.fimfiction.net/user/487213/meadowsys) coded the front end using a specific library called [Leptos](https://www.leptos.dev/).
 Unfortunately, we never got to the point of converting my back end HTML template code to the new system, as we ran out of time.
 And the code I had written on the back end using an HTML template library called [Maud](https://maud.lambda.xyz/) was functioning well.
 Yes, that library's name is a MLP reference.

-A fun fact about this story: [hawthornbunny](https://www.fimfiction.net/user/77473/hawthornbunny) thought of a question idea early on about a pony working in the factory the census was being printed in getting stuck and asking a question on the survey as a way to call for help.
+A fun fact about this story: [hawthornbunny](https://www.fimfiction.net/user/77473/hawthornbunny) thought of a question idea early on about a pony working in the factory the census was being printed in getting stuck, and asking a question on the survey as a way to call for help.
 We never found a way to use this, but we all liked the idea.

 By the time the database code was done, meadow had authentication working and I could start working on the pages for writers to create and edit questions and chapters.